laravel-enso/history-tracker/README.md

         protected $fillable = ['tracked', 'attributes', 'list'];
     ```

-    Don't forget to also have the FK column for the relationship to tracked model.
+    Don't forget to also have the FK column for the relationship to the tracked model.

 3. Use the trait in the tracked model: